 I have a rendezvous with Life, In days I hope will come, Ere youth has sped, and strength of mind, Ere voices sweet grow dumb.
 I have a rendezvous with Life, When Spring's first heralds hum.
 Sure some would cry it's better far To crown their days with sleep Than face the road, the wind and rain, To heed the

-Born on May 30, 1903, in New York City, Countee Cullen was raised in a Methodist parsonage.
-He attended De Witt Clinton High School in New York and began writing poetry at the age of fourteen.
-In 1922, Cullen entered New York University.
-His poems were published in The Crisis, under the leadership of W. E. B. Du Bois, and Opportunity, a magazine of the National Urban League.
+Cullen entered New York University after high school.
+Around the same time, his poems were published in The Crisis, under the leadership of W. E. B. Du Bois, and Opportunity, a magazine of the National Urban League.
 He was soon after published in Harper's, the Century Magazine, and Poetry.
-He won several awards for his poem, "Ballad of the Brown Girl," and graduated from New York University in 1923.
-That same year, Harper published his first volume of verse, Color, and he was admitted to Harvard University where he completed a master's degree.
+He won several awards for his poem, "Ballad of the Brown Girl," and graduated from New York University in 1925.
+That same year, he published his first volume of verse, Color (Harper & Bros., 1925), and was admitted to Harvard University, where he completed an MA in English.

-My Soul's High Song: The Collected Writings of Countee Cullen (1991)
+My Soul's High Song: The Collected Writings of Countee Cullen (Doubleday, 1991)

-On These I Stand: An Anthology of the Best Poems of Countee Cullen (1947)
+On These I Stand: An Anthology of the Best Poems of Countee Cullen (Harper & Bros., 1947)